MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

     print(logs)
 ```

-# How it works
+## How it works

-Basally the package is an easy to use abstraction above the Azure CLI implementation.
+The package is an easy to use abstraction on top of the Azure CLI implementation.
 The package wraps the [azure.cli.core](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/__init__.py) interface, and exposes a function execute `az` [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) commands in Python.
 The package is a Python `azure.cli.core` wrapper to execute Azure CLI commands using Python3